ircv3/ircv3-specifications/extensions/read-marker.md

 When sent from a client, this command signals to the server that the last message read by the user, to the best knowledge of the client, has the specified timestamp.
 The timestamp MUST correspond to a previous message `time` tag.
 The timestamp MUST NOT be a literal `*`.

 The server MUST reply to a successful `MARKREAD` client set command using a `MARKREAD` server command, or using an error message.
+If the provided timestamp is older than the server's stored value, the server MUST reply to the client with a `MARKREAD` command carrying the server's stored value.

 #### `MARKREAD` client get command